kwurst/CS-401/Syllabus.md

 Each range includes the lower value, but not the upper value.
 For example, the range of 80 to 83 includes all grades up to, but not including 83.
 The highest range does, however, include 100%.

-## Weekly Presentations
+## Group Presentations
-Your group will give weekly presentations on your progress.
-The expectations for the weekly progress reports will change as the course progresses.
+Your group will give presentations on your progress.
+The expectations for the progress reports will change as the course progresses.
 The presentations may include design or code reviews, reports on project organization and structure, or simple status reports.
 All members of your group are expected to contribute equally to the presentations.

 ## Blog
 You will be required to keep a blog about your part of the project and your experiences in this class.
 Your blog must be publicly accessible[^1], and will be aggregated on the [CS@Worcester Blog](http://cs.worcester.edu/blog/) and the [Teaching Open Source Planet](http://planet.teachingopensource.org/).